GalleryPal

 The solution

-A mobile MVP that elevates guest satisfaction through features like artwork scanning, nearby art suggestions, map integration, and personal journaling—turning each visit into a more interactive and meaningful experience
+A mobile MVP that elevates guest satisfaction through features like artwork profiles, nearby art suggestions, map integration, and personal journaling—turning each visit into a more interactive and meaningful experience

 Day 1 - Map